allcodez/allcodez/README.md

 # Fahd Adebayo

-Full-stack & mobile engineer — React Native, Next.js, TypeScript.
+Full-stack & Mobile developer — React Native, Next.js, TypeScript.
 CTO at [Groom](https://www.usegroom.com).
 Two apps live on the App Store & Google Play.

 Production code lives in private repos — happy to walk through any of it live.